Scan time: 2-3 minutes / Read time: 3-5 minutes

 Carter opens a blank doc every morning and panics about today's send.

-He chases a new topic each day — pricing, pitching, scoping, follow-ups, retainers.
+So he chases a fresh topic each day — pricing, pitching, scoping, follow-ups.

-By Tuesday he's three rabbit holes deep and still hasn't pressed publish.
+By Tuesday he's lost down three tangents and still hasn't pressed publish.
+Yikes.

-Six weeks in, his daily streak has broken twice and readers can't name his angle.
+Six weeks in, his streak has snapped twice, and readers can't name his angle.

-His struggle: how to fill a week of issues without hunting for a new topic.
+His problem: how to fill a week of issues without hunting for a new topic.

 🔥 The recipe